Pragya-011/Doctor-Fee-Prediction/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/118491345/266513700-87067a09-c520-46e8-a4af-a333fec16500.gif" width="1100" ></p>
 <br>

 The **Doctor Fee Prediction** project revolutionizes healthcare decision-making.
-The data was harnessed from Practo, a leading healthcare platform, and applied advanced data analysis and machine learning to empower patients with accurate doctor fee estimates.
+The data was harnessed from Practo, a leading healthcare platform, and advanced data analysis and machine learning were applied to empower patients with accurate doctor fee estimates.
 By considering factors like specialization and experience, our user-friendly tool enhances transparency and aids in cost-effective healthcare choices.
-Join us as we explore how data science transforms the healthcare landscape, from data collection to predictive modeling and deployment.
-The project involves data extraction, preprocessing, model building, and an interactive web application.
+Explore how data science transforms the healthcare landscape, from data collection to predictive modeling and deployment of an interactive web application.
 <br>

 ## <h2 class="section-heading" id="usage"><a href="your_link_here"><img src="https://user-images.githubusercontent.com/106439762/181935629-b3c47bd3-77fb-4431-a11c-ff8ba0942b63.gif" width="50" height="50"></a> User's Manual</h2>